jValdron/open-flyball-thruster/docs/instructions.md

 Using the **70×20×2 mm 304 stainless steel baffle** from the BOM, enlarge the **hole in the middle**.
 A **step drill bit** makes this easy.

+If you decide to omit this baffle, I would modify the backstop SCAD by removing the baffle and making it thicker.

 | ![Machined backstop baffle](images/backstop_baffle_machined.jpeg) |
 |:--:|
 | *Enlarged center hole seated on the backstop (top) vs stock hole (bottom).* |